nadineparker/ENIGMA_BD_PRS/README.md

 ```
 plink --vcf vcf_FilePrefix --make-bed --out New_FilePrefix
 ```
 3. If your data is in another genomic build you can use the [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool to convert to the GRCh38 (or hg38) build.
 For instructinos on formatting a BED file see here https://genome.ucsc.edu/FAQ/FAQformat.html#format1.
 For the command line version of the LiftOver tool see instructions here https://genome.ucsc.edu/FAQ/FAQdownloads.html#liftOver.
-We also provide a basic example using the command line version on a linux maching in the [Additiona LiftOver Instructions](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#additional-liftover-instructions) section below.
+We also provide a basic example using the command line version on a linux machine in the [Additional LiftOver Instructions](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#additional-liftover-instructions) section below.
 Running the analyses with genetic data in the wrong build will produce an error.
 If your data is in GRCh37 (hg19) or GRCh36 (hg18) the error will inform you and you can use this information for LiftOver.

 **IMPORTANT NOTE**, once genomic coordinates have been lifted you will need to generate new plink files updating the chromosomes and positions of your plink v1 files.
-An example script is provided in the [Additiona LiftOver Instructions](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#additional-liftover-instructions) section below.
+An example script is provided in the [Additional LiftOver Instructions](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#additional-liftover-instructions) section below.

 If you require help with converting your data please post an issue on the GitHub page using the issues tab above.

 ## 3. Perform the Analyses
 Within the downloaded “ENIGMA_BD_PRS” directory, you will find 3 potential scripts to run the analyses:
   - ``Singularity_RUN_ENIGMA_BD_PRS.sh`` – to run the singularity container.
-Instructions directly below in Using the Singularity Container
+Instructions directly below in the "Using the Singularity Container" section.
   -	``Docker_RUN_ENIGMA_BD_PRS.sh`` – to run the docker container.
 Skip to instructions in [Using the Docker Container](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#using-the-docker-container)
   -	``RUN_ENIGMA_BD_PRS_noContainer.sh`` – to run the analyses without any containers (requires installing software).
 Skip to instructions in [Not Using a Container](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#not-using-a-container)